-A recipe for homemade cornbread with plenty of sweet corn and chopped jalapeno peppers, baked right in the skillet.
-It’s the perfect side dish.
+This homemade skillet cornbread recipe has lots of sweet corn, spicy jalapeno peppers and cheddar cheese, baked right in the skillet.
+It's the perfect side dish.

 Cornbread and chili peppers are best buds, especially jalapeno peppers.
 I don't think I can have cornbread anymore WITHOUT some delicious chili peppers baked in.
 We made this for a party and it disappeared pretty quickly.
 The challenge with cornbread is to ensure it does not get too dry.

 It can easily dry out if you're not careful, and nobody wants cornbread that just sort of clunks in your mouth.
 It needs to be moist, almost like a cake.
 The key to moist cornbread is creamed corn.
 Melty cheddar cheese adds a bit to the moisture as well, along with outstanding flavor.
 Melted butter, too.
 You'll get plenty of moisture in the resulting cornbread.
 So good!

 Let's talk about how to make skillet cornbread, shall we?

 - Wet Ingredients.
 Use 1 cup whole milk, 4 tablespoons melted butter, 2 large eggs and 14.5 ounces creamed corn (basically one can).

 - Dry Ingredients.
 Use 1 cup cornmeal (stone ground is best), 1 cup all purpose flour, 3 tablespoons sugar, 2 teaspoons baking powder, and 1 teaspoon baking soda.